Cadiz

 Province

 The province of Cadiz is one of the most beautiful parts of Spain.
-The 200 km coast south to Tarifa via Conil, el Palmar and Bolonia is the most un-spoilt in the south.
+The lengthy coast south to Tarifa via Conil, el Palmar and Bolonia is the most un-spoilt in the south.
 As you stand on these beaches you can clearly see the mountains of north Africa!!
 Morocco is just a 35 minute ferry trip from Tarifa.
 Around 25% of the province is made up of natural protected areas including parts of Doñana, the bay of Cadiz, los Acornocales and Grazalema, with their mountains and white villages.

 Cadiz Carnival